Unity-Technologies/ml-agents/docs/Installation.md

 Note that this will install `mlagents` from PyPi, _not_ from the cloned repository.
-If you installed this correctly, you should be able to run `mlagents-learn --help`, after which you will see the Unity logo and the command line parameters you can use with `mlagents-learn`.
+If you installed this correctly, you should be able to run `mlagents-learn --help`, after which you will see the command line parameters you can use with `mlagents-learn`.

 By installing the `mlagents` package, the dependencies listed in the